linfengfrank/EE2211-Tutorials-AY2425-Sem2/README.md

 This is a brief introduction to pandas: [https://pandas.pydata.org/docs/user_guide/10min.html#minutes-to-pandas]

+##Commonly Used Commands
-## Create a new environment for EE2211
+Create a new environment for EE2211
 ```
 conda create --name ee2211 python=3.8 numpy=1.24 matplotlib scikit-learn pandas
 ```